-Geo is a voice- and touch-controlled interactive globe that teaches geography skills to children ages 6-10.
+Geo is a conceptual, voice- and touch-controlled, interactive globe that teaches geography skills to children ages 6-10.
 It utilizes a voice user interface and guides the child to interact with the globe surface to learn geographical names and features.

 Not only did we need to research and understand the complexities of voice user interface (VUI) but we also needed to understand learning styles and developmental levels in order to create an age appropriate, educational toy.

 We wanted to use the best known educational techniques at an age-appropriate level to target an under-appreciated skill set to children in an engaging and innovative way.

 We also wanted to work within ethical parameters to engage children without using psychological guilt or raising privacy concerns.